We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 What is passwordless authentication?

 Passwordless authentication is a means of verifying a user's identity without using a password.
 Passwords aren't used as an alternative authentication factor or even as a backup.
-It's an important point to understand since some tech providers say that their authentication is passwordless when they are not.
+It's important to understand this point, as some tech providers claim their authentication is passwordless when it isn't.

 The idea of passwordless authentication has been on the market for quite a long time.
 There are now dozens of ways to verify a user’s identity without a password.
 Two top means of doing so are: